FelipeTHE12/microservice-app/README.md

 # microservice-app

-Using this repo to study microservices with nodejs/react-next/docker/kubernetes/mongoDB/Jest using courses and things of my own.
+Using this repo to study microservices and event driven architectures, using courses and implementing things of my own.

+## Tech
+ - NodeJs/Express
+ - React/Next
+ - MongoDB
+ - Docker/Kubernetes
+ - NATS
+ - TypeScript